 COMMUNITY- a thriving partnership

 The Reserve has created solid connections between game reserve conservation and the upliftment of the Emcakwini, KwaNgono and Esibongweni communities.
 It is a genuine and successful endeavour that is creating and sustaining economic opportunities to bolster social development and foster harmonious relations, and it’s not uncommon to see tribal Leaders and Headmen visiting the lodge.
-The Babanango Team is passion personified and I predict great success in all their forthcoming ventures.

 I stayed at two camps on this visit.
 Last week though saw the most recent lodge unveiling, that of Matatane Camp – ‘a rustic, back-to-basics camp aimed firmly at the local market’, according to the website, guaranteed to further expand the reserve’s tourism appeal.